Rethinking Software Misconfigurations in the Real World: An Empirical Study and Literature Analysis: Related Work

 Several previous studies have explored misconfigurations through empirical studies and literature reviews.
-Yin \textit{et al.}~\cite{yin2011empirical} analyzed 546 real-world configuration errors, among which 309 cases were from a commercial system.
-They statistically summarized the characteristics of misconfigurations.
-Sayagh \textit{et al.}~\cite{sayagh2018software} and Le \textit{et al.}~\cite{le2021surveyonTackling} conducted literature reviews of software configuration diagnosis and summarized the methods used in the previous works.
-Compared with these works, this paper combines the literature reviews and the causes of real-world cases, trying to identify the gap between the academic research and user practice.
-There is also other work trying to narrow the gap between users and software configurations.
-Sayagh \textit{et al.}~\cite{sayagh2018software} studied software configuration engineering by interviewing software experts and surveying Java software engineers and pointed out challenges faced by developers.
-From the perspective of developers, Zhang \textit{et al.}~\cite{zhang2021evolutionary} studied the evolution of configuration design and implementation in cloud systems by analyzing the evolution of source code to figure out how to improve the configuration design.
+Specifically, Yin~et al.~(\citeyear{yin2011empirical}) analyzed 546 real-world configuration errors, among which 309 cases were from a commercial system.
+They statistically characterized the observed misconfigurations and summarized the misconfiguration types.
+The detailed comparison of the classifications proposed by this work and Yin~et al. can be seen in \Cref{comparison-yin}.
+Compared to their classification, we found four important root causes of software misconfigurations that have not been clearly defined before, i.e., resource competition, unauthorized resource access, cross-component error and ambiguous option name.
+In addition, we investigate the evolution of research trends in misconfiguration troubleshooting, assess the practicality of existing tools and the availability of misconfiguration datasets, and identify the open challenges that remain unsolved in troubleshooting real-world misconfigurations.
+Sayagh et al.~(\citeyear{sayagh2018software}) and Le et al.~(\citeyear{le2021surveyonTackling}) conducted literature reviews of software configuration diagnosis and summarized the methods used in the previous works.
+Sayagh et al. also studied software configuration engineering by interviewing software experts and surveying Java software engineers and pointed out challenges faced by developers.
+Compared with these works, this paper combines the literature reviews and the causes of real-world cases, aiming at identifying the gap between academic research and user practice in this field.
+There are also other studies trying to narrow the gap between users and software configurations.
+From the perspective of developers, Zhang et al.~(\citeyear{zhang2021evolutionary}) studied the evolution of configuration design and implementation in cloud systems by analyzing the evolution of source code to figure out how to improve the configuration design.
 In this paper, we focus on the gap between misconfiguration diagnosis and real-world cases from the perspective of users.
+Gazzillo et al.~(\citeyear{SPLASH2022together}) proposed a unified conceptual model to bridge different configuration research areas, categorizing the configuration lifecycle into user specifications, developer specifications, and implementations.
+While our work complements this extensive body of research by providing a fine-grained, empirical analysis of runtime misconfiguration root causes specifically from the troubleshooting perspective in the real world.